Interview

 “I may try to persuade you, but you’ll have the final say.
 That will be in the contract.”

 “You’ll have the final word.
 I promise.”
+I swallowed.
+Was I making progress or not?

 “I’ll have to think about it,” she said finally.
 “Now I have to go.”